High School Directors

 Renegade bassist and musical maverick, Nick Gaudette is a low-end string slinging legend who seamlessly weaves conservatory-trained precision with unbridled creative chaos.

-Before teaching full-time, Nick was a staple of the Twin Cities music scene on upright bass—jazz clubs, rock venues, folk circles, tango nights, recording sessions.
-His genre-hopping resume includes everything from rock to Bach, pit orchestras to postmodern experiments and has performed across many established venues like Chanhassen Dinner Theater, The Children's Theater, and the Walker Arts Center.
-Currently, he performs with the genre-bending Orange Mighty Trio, Tamarack Stylites, Toni Wolf's Dream Wedding, and The Lake Minnetonka String Quintet.
+Before teaching full-time, Nick was a staple of the Twin Cities music scene on upright bass, jazz clubs, rock venues, folk circles, tango nights, recording sessions.
+His genre-hopping resume includes everything from rock to Bach, pit orchestras to postmodern experiments and he can be seen performing across many established venues like Chanhassen Dinner Theater, The Children's Theater, and the Walker Arts Center.
+His current performing groups include the Orange Mighty Trio, Tamarack Stylites, Toni Wolf's Dream Wedding, and The Lake Minnetonka String Quintet.

 Where Nick truly breaks the mold is in his collaborations with modern dance, particularly with choreographer and life partner Maggie Bergeron.
 Together, they co-created the Hear, Here!
 Live Music and Movement Festival, pairing composers with choreographers for new interdisciplinary premieres.
 His bass becomes both narrative instrument and kinetic prop within the context of movement and soundscapes.